One of the tricky parts of learning to code is knowing where to put all the fabulous stuff you’re writing!

 But My Debug Log doesn’t look like that!

-If your debug log looks more like the screenshot to the below, then you will want to set it to something less cluttered.
+If your debug log looks more like the screenshot below, then you will want to set it to something less cluttered.

 To do that:

-- In the menu, click Debug > Switch Perspective > Log Only
+- In the menu, click Debug > Perspective Manager > Log Only

 What other Cool Stuff can I do with the Developer Console?